WBAT

-WBAT (1400 AM) is a commercial AM radio station licensed to Marion, Indiana, and serving Grant County, Indiana, including Muncie.
-It broadcasts an oldies radio format, with a morning news and talk show, along with sports programming nights and weekends, including Chicago Cubs baseball.
-The station is owned by Hoosier AM/FM LLC, and features programming from CBS News Radio.
+WBAT (1400 AM) is a commercial radio station licensed to Marion, Indiana, United States, and serving Grant County, including Muncie.
+Before going silent on December 15, 2025, it broadcast an oldies format, with a morning news and talk show, along with sports programming nights and weekends, including Chicago Cubs baseball.
+The station is owned by Hoosier AM/FM LLC.

-WBAT is powered at 1,000 watts non-directional.
-The transmitter is on South Miller Ave., off West 2nd Street, near General Motors Marion Stamping Plant.
-Programming is also heard on 210 watt FM translator W288DN at 105.5 MHz.
+The transmitter is on South Miller Ave., off West 2nd Street, near the General Motors Marion Stamping Plant.
+Programming has also been heard over FM translator W288DN at 105.5 MHz.